Evidence-based Clinical Decision Support

 I led both the research and design efforts of this project as a Design Director.
 From the methods of research investigation to the workshop with oncologists to the validation of the design prototype, I was responsible for the quality of learning and the creative process of the project.

-During this two-phased process, I got to partner with many passionate colleagues:
+During this two-phased process, I also got to partner with many passionate colleagues from Data Science, Clinical Oncology and Biostatistics (quantitative scientists):

 • Phase I: Physician workshop to assess the opportunity